Learn more about social security disability:

 For example, in 2014, 937,023 CDRs were completed for people with disabilities, and only 12,305 benefits were terminated as a result.

-As a Philadelphia disability benefits lawyer explains, understanding the process and what information the SSA is seeking can help dispel any fears about a CDR.
+As a social security disability lawyer explains, understanding the process and what information the SSA is seeking can help dispel any fears about a CDR.

 What Is a Continuing Disability Review?